raminder2711/weather-app/README.md

 5. Open your browser and navigate to http://localhost:3000 (or the URL specified in the terminal).

 ## Usage
-Enter the name of a city in the search bar.
+Enter the name of a city in the search bar./n
-Click the search icon to retrieve the weather data.
-The current weather conditions, including temperature, humidity, and wind speed, will be displayed.
+Click the search icon to retrieve the weather data./n The current weather conditions, including temperature, humidity, and wind speed, will be displayed.

 ## Acknowledgments